ezioruan/tunny/README.md

 func (worker *customWorker) Job(data interface{}) interface{} {
     /* TODO: Use and modify state
      * there's no need for thread safety paradigms here unless the data is being accessed from
-     * another goroutine outside of the pool.
+     * another go routine outside of the pool.
      */
     if outputStr, ok := data.(string); ok {
         return ("custom job done: " + outputStr )